Different types for embedding UpViral into your website are available. This article helps with two things:

-• Choose the embed type that fits your needs
+• Choose the embed type that best suits your requirements.

-• Find the right article for your case that shows you how to embed UpViral into your website
+• Find the right article that guides you through the process of embedding UpViral into your website.

-For one single campaign, it is possible to use different embed types on multiple websites at the same time.
-The websites you create in UpViral can be embedded in multiple different ways into multiple different websites.
-You design the pages of your campaign one time and then you can use different embeddings in multiple places for different purposes.
+For a single campaign, you can utilize various embed types across multiple websites simultaneously.
+The websites you create within UpViral can be embedded in multiple ways across different websites.
+Design your campaign pages once, then use different embeddings across various platforms for diverse purposes.

-This means, you can send traffic to all of the following places at the same time:
+This means you can direct traffic to the following simultaneously:

-• The version of your campaign pages that are hosted by UpViral
+• The version of your campaign pages hosted by UpViral.

-• Your own opt-in forms, which can be used to collect leads within your UpViral campaign by connecting them to UpViral
+• Your own opt-in forms, which can collect leads within your UpViral campaign by integrating them with UpViral.

 Step 1: UpViral opt-in form vs. your own opt-in form

-You use an UpViral opt-in form or an opt-in form that is already on your own website.
+You can utilize either an UpViral opt-in form or an opt-in form that is already integrated into your own website.

 UpViral opt-in form:

-If you choose to use an UpViral opt-in form, you will have to design the opt-in page and the share page within the UpViral drag & drop editor.
+If you opt to use an UpViral opt-in form, you'll need to design both the opt-in page and the share page using the UpViral drag & drop editor.
 Then you can embed these pages into your website, either in a Standard Embed, a Popup, or a Popover.

 Your own opt-in form:

-You can use an opt-in form of your homepage builder, a third-party opt-in form that you embedded into your website, or an opt-in form you programmed yourself.
-With the help of an embed code, UpViral will use these opt-in forms for the UpViral campaign.
-Everyone who signs up via these forms will automatically sign up to your UpViral campaign just like he would have signed up via a regular UpViral opt-in form.
+You can utilize an opt-in form from your homepage builder, a third-party opt-in form embedded into your website, or an opt-in form you've programmed yourself.
+UpViral can integrate with these opt-in forms using an embed code.
+Anyone who signs up via these forms will automatically be added to your UpViral campaign, just as they would if they had signed up through a regular UpViral opt-in form.
 You can connect external opt-in forms to UpViral via the Universal Capture or via the HTML form.

 Step 2: Choose your embed type

-Here you find a description of all embed types for both cases: If you want to use the UpViral opt-in form or if you want to use your own opt-in form.
-You will find a description, a list of pros and cons, and links to articles that explain to you how to use this embed type step-by-step.
+Here you'll find descriptions of all embed types for both scenarios: whether you want to use the UpViral opt-in form or your own opt-in form.
+Each option includes a description, a list of pros and cons, and links to articles that explain how to use the embed type step-by-step.

 Standard Embed (UpViral opt-in form)

-Here the UpViral campaign is shown in a section (an iframe) of your website.
-You can decide for yourself about the size and the position of that section.
-Either you set its height and width to absolute pixel values (e.g. 600px x 400px) or you define its height and width as a percentage relative to the <div> container you place it in.
+Here, the UpViral campaign is displayed within a section (an iframe) of your website.
+You have the flexibility to determine the size and position of this section.
+You can either set its height and width to absolute pixel values (e.g., 600px x 400px) or define its dimensions as a percentage relative to the <div> container in which you place it.

 Pros

-• Shows the UpViral opt-in or share page in a section on your website and therefore it is always visible
+• Displays the UpViral opt-in or share page within a dedicated section on your website, ensuring it is always visible

 Cons

-• It takes up real estate on your website
+• It takes up space on your website

-• If there are too many other things on the same website, visitors might not see the campaign or think it is an ad
+• If there are too many other things on the same website, visitors may overlook the campaign or mistake it for an advertisement

 What happens after the sign-up?

-You can choose what happens after the lead has clicked on the submit button of your sign-up form.
-Either the UpViral widget refreshes and shows the share widget instead of the opt-in widget or it redirects to a different website where you can embed the share page of your campaign as a share widget - just like you embedded the opt-in page before that.
+You have the option to determine the action following a lead's submission of your sign-up form.
+You can configure the UpViral widget to either refresh and display the share widget after the submission, or redirect to another website where you've embedded the share page of your campaign as a share widget, similar to how you embedded the opt-in page.

 How to install the Standard Embed: